Search String

 If a few colors are added or the music and sound is better (sampled as opposed to chip-tunes), is it an actual Amiga game or a glorified ST version on the Amiga?

-Don't get me wrong, I love Bitmap Bros. games even though they don't run at full frames.
+Don't get me wrong, I like the Bitmap Brothers' games even though they don't run at full frames.
 Also, the non-AGA pixel art of Mark Coleman and Dan Malone is masterwork.
 But I don't consider the Bitmaps focused Amiga developers.

-Lotus games on the Amiga featured slightly better sprite-scaling than the Atari ST versions; 90% of players would not notice.
+The original Lotus games on the Amiga featured slightly better sprite-scaling than the ST versions; 90% of players would not notice.

 Next, the reader is going to have to convince me that LucasFilm's The Secret of Monkey Island -- which some Amigans hold in high or even highest regard -- is an Amiga game.

-• The Amiga version of SoMI came out eight months after the PC version.
+• The Amiga version of SoMI came out eight months after the original EGA version.

-• SoMI is built on the cross-platform SCUMM engine which has its origins on the Commodore 64 and Apple II.
+• SoMI is built on the cross-platform SCUMM engine which has its origins on the Commodore 64.

 • Also, remember the smooth scrolling in SoMI?
 Yeah, neither do I. What I remember is jerky scrolling.
-Like ST and MS-DOS games of that era.
+Like ST and MS-DOS slop of that era.

 TMFX music aside, where is the Amiga in this game?